 Your elevator pitch at this point might look like:

 "Hi, I'm John from Entripy.
 We print and embroider logos on custom t-shirts for small and large companies and organizations across Canada, helping them to grow their brand presence."

 5. Tell them why you are different from the rest

 It's great to know that Entripy sells custom t-shirts.
 But so do many other companies.
 Tell your prospect why they should buy from you.
 If Entripy were crafting an elevator pitch, we might say:

 "Unlike other screen printing companies, we do all of our printing in-house allowing us to turn around client orders quickly.
-We have a standard 5-business day turnaround, and that's the fastest in the custom apparel industry."
+We have the fastest turnaround in the custom apparel industry."